zaranip/meal-prep-helper/README.md

 # Meal Prep Dashboard

-A single-page web app for planning a week of high-protein meal prep: mix-and-match meals, track daily and weekly macros against a calorie goal, scale recipes for batch cooking, generate a consolidated shopping list with real package/carton counts, and lay out a daily eating schedule around your wake / gym / sleep times.
+A single-page web app for planning a week of high-protein meal prep: mix-and-match meals, track daily and weekly macros against a calorie goal, scale recipes for batch cooking, generate a consolidated shopping list with real package/carton counts, and lay out a weekly meal prep schedule around where users can select recipes for all meals and snacks.

 It's a **dynamic site** complete with backend set up via Supabase.